jiadong324/1KG_LongRead_SV/HPRC_SV_README.md

+# HPRC R2 SV

-This directory contains haplotype phased SVs for released HPRC genomes.
+This is a readme file of haplotype phased SVs for HPRC R2 [Lucas et al.](https://www.biorxiv.org/content/10.64898/2026.07.21.739710v1).
 SVs are seperated by INS/DEL and INV.
+SVs are for each genome are available at https://human-pangenomics.s3.amazonaws.com/index.html?prefix=submissions/759B21AD-0ED8-4640-A433-7C92A57EA3D3--UW_EEE_SV_Calls/
 If you have any issues please contact jdlin@uw.edu and ee3@uw.edu.
-More 1KG long-read SV resource is available at https://github.com/jiadong324/1KG_LongRead_SV.git.

 ## 08-26-2025 updates